civo/cli/README.md

 touch $HOME/.civo.json
 docker run -it --rm -v $HOME/.civo.json:/.civo.json civo/cli:latest
 ```

-now you can also use the kubernetes options, we have included kubectl inside our image, to use it you just need to mount the configuration in the container.
+You can also use the Kubernetes options of the CLI.
+Kubectl is included inside our image, to use it you just need to mount the configuration in the container.

 ```sh
 touch $HOME/.civo.json